Frequently Asked Questions (FAQs)

 The entry-level occupational therapy master’s degree program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
 ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its Web address is www.acoteonline.org.
 Graduates of the program will be eligible to sit for the national certification examination for the occupational therapist administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR).
 In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
 Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.

 The first cohort began classes in May 2018.
-Applications are accepted each fall.
+Applications are accepted between July and October annually.
 Admitted students will begin classes in the summer term.

 No, the curriculum will be a blended instructional design involving a mix of on campus and online coursework.
 There will be three intensive on-campus weeks per semester, one at the beginning, middle, and end of each semester, in addition to a minimum of one on-campus session per week through the semester along with level I fieldwork activities.
 This will be supplemented by online lectures, assignments, and discussions.
 The curriculum is full time but the online piece will allow some flexibility for those wishing to work while in the program.
 The working student will need considerable support from their employer to attend on campus sessions and meet course and fieldwork requirements.